Increase in popularity of microinverters

 Microinverters are increasingly being proposed for photovoltaic installations mounted on complex, irregular, partially shaded roofs.
 They serve to optimise the operation of the entire installation through the independent functioning of each module.
 Thanks to them, the weaker operation of one of the panels does not reduce the performance of the others.
 The modules operate in parallel, rather than in series, which gives them greater efficiency than when using a central inverter.

-What are microwave ovens?
+What are microinverters?

 Security

 The service life of microinverters is longer than conventional inverters, as the individual modules connected to them place much less strain on their operation.
 However, in the event of a failure of a single microinverter, its repair or replacement involves much lower costs than in the case of a failure of a traditional inverter.
-The high leakage rate ensures high durability
+The high leakage rate ensures high durability and weather resistance.

 The DC voltage prevailing in the microinverters does not exceed 60V, thanks to which the are one of the safest solutions for photovoltaic installations.
 Lower voltage minimises the risk of fireand also allows for possible firefighting action by firefighters.